tugba's blog

 honestly, not much but when you start looking closely, things always appear and pile up again. digital clutter has a way of quietly rebuilding itself. i still need to go through these properly once again (and maybe this is something that needs to happen every year):

-the list ends there, but each item takes time to sort through, which is why i set the deadline as the end of the year. if i finish earlier, even better.
+each item probably will take time to sort through, so i set the deadline as the end of the year. if i finish earlier, even better.

-i still feel like i’m forgetting something, though. maybe that’s just the nature of digital life, layers of things sitting in the background of our minds, waiting to resurface the moment we think we’ve finally cleared everything out.
+i feel like i’m forgetting something but that’s just the nature of digital life, layers of things sitting in the background of our minds. i just know that by the end of this elimination, i will feel relieved.